Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Be flexible**
     There are really nice apartments outside of Kreuzberg, Prenzlauer Berg, Friedrichshain or Neukölln.
 Search in all of Berlin, including outside the *[[Ringbahn]]*.
 Berlin has good public transportation; you don't need to live in the center.
 - **Be fast**
-    If you find an apartment you like, act fast.
-Contact the landlord now.[^32] They get hundreds of message a day, so you can't wait.
-If you get ImmobilienScout24 Premium, you see the ads before others, and your messages go to the top of the list.[^33]
+    Listings go offline after a few minutes.
+If you get ImmobilienScout24 Premium, you see listings ads before others, and your messages go to the top of the list.[^33]

 ### What landlords want